 What can the College do about complaints about third party psychological assessments and file reviews?

 The College will take seriously all complaints and make sure your concerns have been understood.
 The College will examine the evidence to ensure the registrant who has done the assessment followed the Code of Conduct in conducting the assessment and completing their report.

-The College cannot provide clinical opinions, a diagnosis, treatment recommendations, or compel a registrant to change their opinion or withdraw their report.
+The College cannot provide its own clinical opinions, diagnoses, or treatment recommendations.
 Furthermore, the College cannot direct any other agency or institution (such as the Courts, WorkSafeBC, or ICBC) to change their decisions.

 In addition, the College cannot expedite a complaint investigation so that the Inquiry Committee’s decision may be used in another process.

 Please find more information about expectations and outcomes of complaint investigations here.